 This report by OECD and UNCTAD compiles G20 investment measures taken between 2 April 2009 and 15 May 2014.

 English, PDF, 1,747kb

-This report covers investment measures taken between 16 September 2010 and 15 February 2011.
-Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 14 June and 4 November 2010, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between mid November 2013 and mid May 2014 and was prepared in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Bulgaria.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Switzerland.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Germany.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Korea.

 This gold baseline study is the first of five studies intended to identify and assess potential traceable “conflict-free” supply chains of artisanally-mined Congolese gold and to identify the challenges to implementation of supply chain due diligence.
 The study was carried out in Musebe, Haut Katanga, Democratic Republic of Congo.

 The Istanbul Anti-Corruption Action Plan reviews the legal and institutional frameworks for fighting corruption, makes recommendations and monitors progress in implementing the recommendations.
 This report contains the results of round 3 monitoring in Mongolia.

 Prepared for the Meeting of the OECD Council at Ministerial level on 6-7 May 2014, this report pulls together the work on financial issues carried out by the Directorate for Enterprise and Financial Affairs over the past two years in connection with the New Approaches to Economic Challenges (NAEC) initiative.
 Find out more at www.oecd.org/naec.